camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 ![A process model to prepare lunch at lunchtime can use an inclusive gateway to decide which steps to take to prepare the different lunch components, e.g. cook pasta, stir-fry steak, and/or prepare salad.](assets/inclusive-gateway.png)

 If an inclusive gateway has multiple outgoing sequence flows, all sequence flows must have a `conditionExpression` to define when the flow is taken.
-The gateway can have one sequence flow be defined as the default flow.
+Optionally, one of the sequence flows can be marked as the default flow.

 When an inclusive gateway is entered, the `conditionExpression` is evaluated.
 The process instance takes all sequence flows where the condition is fulfilled.